peter28data/Tableau/README.md

 ---

-Modifications to the original dashboard by removing the category chart to have more focus on the geography.
+Modifications to the original dashboard were made above by removing the category chart to focus on the geography.

 ---